datacarpentry/spreadsheet-ecology-lesson/_episodes/02-common-mistakes.md

 data in the following rows.

 Your primary goal with structuring data is to accurately capture the data and make the connections in the data transparent to yourself and any program you use for analysis.
-You will want pretty tables for publications and suchlike, but those should be completely separate from the tables you use to record the data.
+You will want pretty tables for publications, reports and suchlike, but those should be completely separate from the tables you use to record the data which is an entry to your computational analysis.

 ## <a name="units"></a> Placing comments or units in cells